 This vicious cycle of antibiotics and infection opens a Pandora's Box of health problems with the potential to affect virtually every part of the body.
 This cycle has been strongly linked to LEAKY GUT SYNDROME, GLUTEN SENSITIVITY and Dysbiosis.
 DYSBIOSIS (too many bad organisms in the gut crowding out the good) is now being touted in the peer-reviewed scientific literature as a primary culprit in AUTOIMMUNITY (at least 20-30% of the American population has some sort of AUTOIMMUNE DISEASE, with some researchers are putting that number closer to half).

-These include things like Type I Diabetes, HASHIMOTO'S THYROIDITIS (low thyroid function --- affects nearly 10% of the American population), RHEUMATOID ARTHRITIS, Restless Leg Syndrome, PERIPHERAL NEUROPATHY, as well as all sorts of HORMONAL and ENDOCRINE PROBLEMS.
+These include things like Type I Diabetes, HASHIMOTO'S THYROIDITIS (low thyroid function --- affects nearly 10% of the American population), RHEUMATOID ARTHRITIS, Restless Leg Syndrome, PERIPHERAL NEUROPATHY, as well as all sorts of HORMONAL PROBLEMS.
 Dysbiosis is also a prime suspect in FIBROMYALGIA, MIGRAINE HEADACHES, DEPRESSION, and OBESITY as well.
 On top of this, low grade, "occult" (hidden) viral and / or bacterial infections are being touted as a potential cause of all sorts of CHRONIC PAIN SYNDROMES, NEUROLOGICAL PROBLEMS, and INFLAMMATORY DISEASE PROCESSES --- including DIABETES and CANCER!

 The only way you are ever going to have a prayer of solving some of these problems is to step outside the box that is conventional medicine.
 Your problem may be purely mechanical (HERE is an example).
 Or, it could have all sorts of crazy components that require some intensive testing ---- but not the same testing you have already been through.
 Figure out what your underlying problem are (HERE) and deal with them.
 Click on the link for several articles that contain a variety of strategies.